EmmanuelOga/plangs2/README.md

 This simplistic build process just outputs the statically generated contents of the site at `~/dev/plangs-out` (will probably change soon).

+## WIP

+- [ ] Fix "pill" links .. what happens when we click them?
+- [ ] Make the vertex-info work for all node types.

 ## TODO

 ### More Pending Tasks

 - [ ] Intersection observer to delay loading of images.
 - [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
-- [ ] Fix facet reset button, and serialization of facets when going to empty (right now doesn't clear the fragment).
-- [ ] Fix "pill" links .. what happens when we click them?
-- [ ] Make the vertex-info work for all node types.

 - [ ] Add a table display mode in addition to Grid (some things don't display good on a Grid, like Libraries).

 <hr/>